The North Face Thermoball Eco Snow Triclimate 3-in-1 - Women's Review

 Features

 This jacket has all the features we've come to know and expect from The North Face.
-We are impressed and satisfied with all the pockets (and pocket placement on the outer hardshell and the inner liner).
+We are impressed and satisfied with all the pockets (and pocket placement on both the outer hardshell and the inner liner).
 The inner pockets don't have zipper closures, but they are quite deep.
 There is a key lanyard in one of the front hand pockets on the outer shell.

-The points of contact (zippers and snap hooks) between the insulating layer and outer shell never failed and held things together nicely.
+The points of contact (zippers and snap hooks) between the insulating layer and outer shell never failed during our testing period and held things together nicely.
 We never found that the inner liner had started to come unzipped by the end of the day.
 We wish the hood were roomier; it was a bit snug over our helmet, but again, we attribute that to the overall slim fit of the jacket.
 We'd size up to take full advantage of all the features.

 Should You Buy The North Face Thermoball Eco Snow Triclimate?

-This jacket surprised us with its understated good looks, ski-appropriate features, and ability to transform from shell to insulated parka; it kept us dry when it was wet and warm when it was cold.
+This jacket surprised us with its bright, good looks, ski-appropriate features, and ability to transform from shell to insulated parka; it kept us dry when it was wet and warm when it was cold.
 Although we got warm when skiing hard, the user can adapt the jacket to the external temperatures effectively with minimal effort.
 We love skiing and skinning in the outer shell, but we added the insulating layer on super cold days when riding the chair.
 This jacket performs well both on the slopes and off and seems durable and well-made.
 Given that it's three jackets in one, the Thermoball Eco Snow Triclimate presents a strong value.

 What Other Ski Jackets Should You Consider?